BobSteagall/gcc-builder/README.txt

  b.
 Customize the variables exported by gcc-build-vars.sh.
 In particular,
-    you will need to customize the first variable at the top of that file, GCC_VERSION, to select the version of GCC 9.X.0 to download and build.
+    you will need to customize the first variable at the top of that file, GCC_VERSION, to select the specific version of GCC 9 to download and build.

     $ vi ./gcc-build-vars.sh